ctb/titus-blog/src/2017-imagining-tomorrows-university.rst

 within your university and academia?

-A: While most scientists are supportive of open science in theory, in fact most scientists are leary of *actually* sharing things widely before publication.
+A: While most scientists are supportive of open science in theory, in fact most scientists are leery of *actually* sharing things widely before publication.
 This is disappointing but understandable in light of the incentive systems in place.